The Perks of Being an Independent Travel Agent

 Whether it's planning a dream vacation, booking a cruise line or organizing an adventurous expedition, travel agents bring their expertise, creativity and enthusiasm to every booking.

-"Prior to working with Fora, I had only planned trips for myself and other family members," Fora Advisor Jennifer Lopez shared.
-"Working as a travel advisor had always appealed to me but I couldn't figure out how to do it on my own in a way that made sense.
+"Prior to working with Fora, I had only planned trips for myself and other family members," Fora Advisor Jennifer Lopez said.
+"Working as a travel advisor had always appealed to me, but I couldn't figure out how to do it on my own in a way that made sense.
 That is, I couldn't figure it out until I came across Fora."

 Customer service skills

 As you dive in, you’ll start to hone your ability to sell travel.
 This includes being able to identify client needs, build rapport and close deals.
-Agents must also be able to provide excellent customer service, which means being responsive to client inquiries, resolving any issues that arise and going the extra mile to ensure client satisfaction.
-In other words, you’re someone who loves helping others.
+Agents must be able to provide excellent customer service, which means being responsive to client inquiries, resolving any issues that arise and going the extra mile to ensure client satisfaction.
+In other words, travel agents love helping others.

 Finally, independent travel agents need to be able to market themselves and their business.
-This means putting yourself out there, creating marketing materials and networking with potential clients.
-Learn more about how Fora helps you build your book of business.
+This means getting out there, creating marketing materials and networking with potential clients.
+Learn more about how Fora helps advisors build their book of business.

 How to become an independent travel agent: a step-by-step guide